 A Summary view groups items by a value, such as task status:

-Summary views include the same kind of search box as the List Details view, but its filtering powers are limited to the list just below it, and do not extend to the list on the right.
+Summary views include the same kind of search box as List views, but its filtering powers are limited to the list just below it, and do not extend to the detail information on the right.
 Still, it is a great way to find the group you need if you have a lot of groups displayed in your Summary view.

 Finding data in a Datasheet view

-Like the List Details view, a Datasheet view is created automatically for any table you add to an app, and is available by clicking Datasheet in the view selector (unless you have renamed the view caption) within your browser.
+Like the List view, a Datasheet view is created automatically for any table you add to an app, and is available by clicking Datasheet in the view selector (unless you have renamed the view caption) within your browser.
 Datasheet views don’t include a search box like the ones in the views above, but they do provide filtering features like those you would find in a spreadsheet program or an Access desktop database datasheet form.
-For more about datasheet views, see Create a web datasheet view.
+For more about datasheet views in Access apps, see use a web datasheet view in an Access app.

 Hover over a column header, click the drop-down arrow, and click an option to sort or filter the list.

-Repeat the process to add more values to a column’s filter.
+Select more options from the list to add more values to a column’s filter.
 Check marks appear next to the values you’ve selected.

 Tip Use your browser’s “find on page” feature to quickly find data in a datasheet view.
 For example, in Internet Explorer, press Ctrl+F, enter the text or number you’re looking for, and then click Previous or Next to advance through the found values.